robinnewhouse/DataMCDijetTopology/README.md

 In the `grid/cuts/cuts_XXX.txt` files, there exist some configuration options that are local to this package and not part of AnalysisTop:

-* **RunHTT**:
-* **HTTConfigs**:
-* **RunShowerDeconstruction**:
-* **SaveTrackAssistedMass**:
-* **KeepNLargeRJets**:
+* **RunHTT** (boolean): Whether or not to run HEPTopTagger.
+* **HTTConfigs** (list of strings): List of HTT configurations to use.
+* **RunShowerDeconstruction** (boolean): Whether or not to run Shower Deconstruction tagging algorithm.
+* **SaveTrackAssistedMass** (boolean): Whether or not to save the TA mass.
+* **KeepNLargeRJets** (int): Number of Large-R jets to save variables for.

 # PILEUP REWEIGHTING
-Pileup reweighting is done automatically as defined in the configuration file `grid/cuts/cuts_XXX.txt`, using the files in `DataMCbackgroundTools/data/` , which contain PRW metadata for the MC samples used.
+Pileup reweighting is done automatically as defined in the configuration file `grid/cuts/cuts_XXX.txt`, using the files in `DataMCbackgroundTools/data/prw`, which contain PRW metadata for the MC samples used.

 In case you need to rerun pileup reweighting (for instance because of different run number, new pileup profile, MC campaign, etc.), use the script `submit_pileupReweight.py` in grid/ folder.
 This script needs a list of MC samples.
 You can use any derivation, as long it is UNSKIMMED (e.g. not EXOT4, JETM8, etc.).
 It is often easiest to simply use the AOD.

 In order to run the script:

-1. setup the proper version of Athena Analysis Base: ex: `asetup AthAnalysisBase,2.4.17,here`
+1. setup the proper version of Athena Analysis Base: ex: `asetup AthAnalysisBase,2.4.19,here`
 2. setup panda and voms-proxy
 3. modify the samples list inside `submit_pileupReweight.py`
 4. run the script to submit the PRW job